LORD BYRON

 JP: No maiden surpassed or perhaps ever can - in prudish demeanour the prim Mary Ann (laughs all round)

-B: Perhaps you are right Mother - she's up to mischief of a matrimonial bent - Pigot! look to it!
-You will soon be qualified - and a tasty catch for an only daughter
+B: Perhaps you are right Mother - she's certainly up to mischief of a matrimonial bent - Pigot - look to it!
+You will soon be qualified - a worthy catch for an only daughter

-JP: Me! - oh, goodness no Byron! (grimaces) - although on Miss Bristoe's mien her staymaker has bestowed his best grace - her mind stands confessed in the shape of her face - which is not promising (all nod) - her form is not faultless, though aided by art, her carriage is stately, because it's squeezing her heart
+JP: Me? - oh, goodness no Byron! (grimaces) - although on Miss Bristoe's mien her staymaker has bestowed his best grace - her mind stands confessed in the shape of her face - which is not promising (all nod)

 REV: If you'll permit - my Lord - Byron, 'tis you are undoubtedly the most desirable target - no offence Pigot